-This is the third post in my Back to “Home” School blog series.
+This is the fourth post in the Back To “Home” School blog series, now also included in our Homeschool Tidbits series.
 I’ve given some advice to new homeschooling mothers and helped you to get your materials organized for a great year.
-Today, I’m going to give you some tips to avoiding burn out.
+Today, I’m going to give you some tips to avoiding burnout.

-Whether this is your first year or your 13th, no one is immune to homeschooling burn out.
-It can strike at any time, but for many, it hits right around February, when your smack in the middle of the winter doldrums and everyone is getting tired of the same routine.
+Whether this is your first year or your 20th, no one is immune to homeschooling burnout.
+It can certainly strike at any time, but for many, it hits right around February.
+Usually when you are smack in the middle of the winter doldrums and everyone is getting tired of the same routine.

-If you answered yes to any or all of those questions, then you are probably experiencing burn out.
-We all question our decision to homeschool at some point in time, but if you step back and re-evaluate and realize that you did make the right decision, then it’s time to dig your way out of the quagmire of fatigue.
+If you answered yes to any of those questions, then you are probably experiencing burnout.
+We all question our decision to homeschool at some point in time, but if you step back and re-evaluate and realize that you did make the right decision then it’s time to dig your way out of the quagmire of fatigue.

 Here are a few of my favorite go-to homeschooling books: